-Recommmended: How to Pack Light for a Cruise
+Recommended: How to Pack Light for a Cruise

 For men this can be a tuxedo, suit or dress pants and dress shirt.
-For ladies an evening gown, cocktail dress or “little black dress” are all appropriate.
+For ladies an evening gown, cocktail dress and “little black dress” are all appropriate.

 Check with your cruise line, however many cruise lines allow you bring a couple bottles of wine on board.
 There is a corkage fee of 15$, however when you consider what a bottle of wine will cost on the ship, this is likely worth it!